Share this article

 An online degree program grants you more control over your schedule because you log into the classroom when it’s convenient for you, so you never have to worry you’ve missed an important lecture or discussion.

 It’s not just the convenient classes.
 Schools such as the University of Arizona Global Campus (UAGC) offer flexible start dates, allowing you to begin your degree program outside of the traditional spring/fall semester windows.
-Further, UAGC is among the online universities that allows students to take one course at a time, for 5–6* weeks at a time, and still graduate on time.
+Further, UAGC is among the online universities that allow students to take one course at a time, for 5–6* weeks at a time, and still graduate on time.

 2. Soft skills